ansible.builtin.file module – Manage files and file properties

 boolean

-Force the creation of the symlinks in two cases: the source file does not exist (but will appear later); the destination exists and is a file (so, we need to unlink the path file and create a symlink to the src file in place of it).
+Force the creation of the links in two cases: if the link type is symbolic and the source file does not exist (but will appear later); the destination exists and is a file (so, we need to unlink the path file and create a link to the src file in place of it).

 Choices: